wassname/repeng/README.md

   - how to use chat template
   - steer reasoning models
   - has make_dataset
+- collect grads (this really slow it down) TODO remove

 see the original [repo](https://github.com/vgel/repeng) for usage.
 Or my notebooks/try_steering_different_layers_types.ipynb